 - Usage of more general terms

-- Not highlighting years of experience (For senior executive) or latest educational details (for fresher) in the beginning of career summary.
+- Not highlighting years of experience (For senior executive) or latest educational details (for fresher) in the beginning of the career summary.

 - In some resumes, profile summary is mentioned in paragraphs.
 (Use bullets instead)